 Seeking Professional Guidance

-As you work through issues and experience life, you may find that professional help and guidance have the potential to positively impact your life.
+As you undergo various life experiences, you may find that professional help and guidance have the potential to positively impact your life.
 Sometimes, people have a tendency to shy away from working with a therapist and there are various associated reasons.
-In certain cases, people are lead to believe that accepting professional help means that something is wrong with them.
+In certain cases, people are led to believe that accepting professional help means that something is wrong with them.
 Other times, people have reservations about sharing very intimate, personal details with someone who they don't know.
 Others may not have the time or means of getting to and from in-person appointments.
 However, receiving help is nothing to be ashamed of, and therapy is known as an effective form of care for stress as well as various other concerns, such as depression, anxiety, relationship issues, trauma, and much more.